 What Dermal Grafting Treats

 Dermal grafting is typically used to treat deep acne scars that cannot be addressed through laser skin resurfacing, chemical peels, or microdermabrasion.
 Although standalone subcision is also an effective acne scar treatment, dermal grafting produces improvement faster, due to the added benefit of transplanting skin cells into the treatment area.

 Is Dermal Grafting Safe?

-Further, our providers invest significant effort to ensure that the tissue is the correct size for the treatment area, so that the improvements look natural.*
+Further, we invest significant effort to ensure that the tissue is the correct size for the treatment area, so that the improvements look natural.

 How soon will Dermal Grafting Results Appear?

 You will be able to see some improvements from dermal grafting right after treatment.
 The scar will be lifted and will become less visible.
 The appearance of the scar will continue to improve as the treatment area heals and more collagen and tissue grows under the scar to provide support.

 To further enhance the outcome, your California Skin Institute physician may recommend laser skin resurfacing or other exfoliating treatments after the treatment area has healed.
 These additional treatments can provide additional improvement in skin texture and create a smoother surface.

 Dermal Grafting Side Effects

 The side effects associated with dermal grafting are minimal.
 During the procedure, the treatment area will be numbed with lidocaine, to ensure your comfort.
 After the treatment is complete, you may experience some redness and mild inflammation at the treatment site, as the body begins to heal.
 Because your own skin is used during dermal grafting, there is virtually no chance of the body rejecting the tissue.